dennyzhang/challenges-kubernetes/README.md

 - Requirements:
 ```
 1. Deploy a 3node k8s.
 One as k8s master and worker, and the other two as worker
 2. Create an elasticsearch service with 6 instances.
-Configure replica count to 3
+And ES indices replica as 3
 3. Create a nightly job to backup elasticsearch cluster.
 (Hint: Cron Jobs)
 ```
 - Main Tech: